U.S To Host International UFO Conference In February, Experts To Shed Light On Aliens And Extraterrestrial Life

 Piloting his own small plane, he visited areas of paranormal activities.
 He corresponded with scholars, researchers, and alien abductees.

-“This book is allegedly the answer to the strange riddle of the UFO’s.
+“This book is allegedly the answer to the strange riddle of the UFOs.
 The information contained herein is not speculation or theory, but a condensation and edited arrangement of received communications from the UFOs.
 The obvious weakness of this contactee information is that evidential proof of its validity is not obtainable.
 Its strength lies in its sheer bulk and in the similarity of messages produced by sources widely scattered around the world.
 The last 25 years have produced millions of words of these communications allegedly originating within the UFOs,” said Elkins, who published the book in 1976.

 You can read the full version of Secrets of the UFO at L/L Research.